wojwozniak/nodejs-shop/readme.md

 All the data is stored in MongoDB Atlas cloud database.
 Entire frontend is built with EJS templating engine.
 I used Tailwind CSS for styling.

+Authentication is done by simple username and password.
+Passwords are hashed with bcrypt.
+Authorization on routes is handled by custom middleware.

 ## Features
 Main features required by the course: